Here’s How Your Trade Citius Pharmaceuticals Inc. (CTXR) Aggressively Right Now

 CTXR’s Market Performance

-CTXR stocks went up by 3.64% for the week, with a monthly jump of 6.54% and a quarterly performance of 6.54%, while its annual performance rate touched 22.53%.
-The volatility ratio for the week stands at 5.64% while the volatility levels for the past 30 days are set at 5.35% for Citius Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 5.17% for CTXR stocks with a simple moving average of 12.07% for the last 200 days.
+CTXR stocks went down by 0.00% for the week, with a monthly jump of 5.61% and a quarterly performance of 6.60%, while its annual performance rate touched -1.74%.
+The volatility ratio for the week stands at 5.41% while the volatility levels for the past 30 days are set at 5.43% for Citius Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 3.91% for CTXR stocks with a simple moving average of 10.79% for the last 200 days.

-During the last 5 trading sessions, CTXR rose by +3.64%, which changed the moving average for the period of 200-days by +89.97% in comparison to the 20-day moving average, which settled at $1.0875.
-In addition, Citius Pharmaceuticals Inc. saw 11.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTXR remain unchanged, which changed the moving average for the period of 200-days by +37.80% in comparison to the 20-day moving average, which settled at $1.0900.
+In addition, Citius Pharmaceuticals Inc. saw 10.78% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CTXR